potassco/clinguin/docs/clinguin/backends/ClingoDLBackend.rst

 ClingoDLBackend
 ---------------

-Extends :ref:`ClingoMultishotBackend` with functionality to accept clingo-dl programs as input.
+Extends :ref:`ClingoBackend` with functionality to accept clingo-dl programs as input.

 .. admonition:: Examples